Skare the golden mix

 Today she’s a very sweet and social cat.
 She has a few quirks, but what is a cat without quirks? 😉 She hates being picked up, but if you sit or lay down she will happily come and cuddle with you.
-She’s shy and hides if there are lots of people and commotion around, but that’s hardly unusual with cats.
+She’s shy around strangers and hides if there are lots of people and commotion around.
 She also talks a lot, we can have whole conversations with her.

 Name: Zaphod, mostly called “Zappo” for short

 Lived: March 22, 2005 – May 26th, 2017

 This was His Royal Majesty Prince Zaphod… or at least that’s what he thought of himself.

 He was more like a cat than a dog – poised, independent, and preferred to think for himself rather than listen to others.
 Fortunately, he was also a real mama’s boy so he did what I told him to, even if he thought I was stupid for not understanding that he was the king of the world.

 He treated strangers like they didn’t exist, so to outsiders he mostly just seemed aloof and unsocial, but in the company of dear friends, he was a cuddly clown who loved to sleep with his head in your lap.
 Or preferably with his whole body across your chest…

 Zaphod was named after the character Zaphod Beeblebrox in the book series The Hitchhiker’s Guide to the Galaxy by Douglas Adams.